Marlon Motlop: Football career

-Originally from Wanderers Football Club in the (Northern Territory Football League (NTFL), Motlop first gained the attention of AFL talent scouts when he won the Allan McLean best-and-fairest medal for the 2006 Division Two NAB AFL Under-16 Championships.
-Motlop was selected by Port Adelaide in the 2007 AFL Draft using their second pick, the 28th overall.
+Originally from Wanderers Football Club in the Northern Territory Football League (NTFL), Motlop first gained the attention of AFL talent scouts when he won the Allan McLean best-and-fairest medal in the 2006 AFL Under-16 Division Two Championships.
+Motlop was selected by Port Adelaide in the 2007 AFL draft using their second pick, the 28th overall.

 Motlop debuted against Melbourne Football Club in round 21 of the 2008 AFL season, contributing six kicks and eight handballs to his team's 78-point win.
-The following week Motlop kicked his first AFL goal and collected 16 disposals in a 76-point victory over North Melbourne Football Club.
+The following week, Motlop kicked his first AFL goal and collected 16 disposals in a 76-point victory over North Melbourne.
 He did not play another game in 2008, but returned in round 9 of the 2009 AFL season where he had a quiet game, registering four kicks and two handballs in a 55-point loss to the Sydney Swans.
-Round 11 saw Motlop kick 1 goal and collect 12 kicks and three handballs in a 24-point win over the Fremantle Dockers.
+Round 11 saw Motlop kick one goal and collect 12 kicks and three handballs in a 24-point win over the Fremantle Dockers.
 In what turned out to be his final AFL match, Motlop did not score in his match against the Western Bulldogs, but did get 16 disposals.
-While not playing in the AFL, Motlop played with West Adelaide Football Club in the South Australian National Football League (SANFL).
+While not playing in the AFL, Motlop played with West Adelaide in the South Australian National Football League (SANFL).

-He was delisted by Port Adelaide at the end of the 2011 AFL season and moved to WAFL club Swan Districts and the year after played for Peel Thunder to continue his career.
+Motlop was delisted by Port Adelaide at the end of the 2011 AFL season and moved to West Australian Football League (WAFL) club Swan Districts to continue his career in 2012, where he won the club's best and fairest award.
+Motlop moved to Peel Thunder for the 2013 season, also winning their club's best and fairest.

-After a 2 year stint in the WAFL, where Motlop played state representative football in 2013 against Victoria and registered 28 disposals, he went back to the SANFL where he continued his career at the North Adelaide Football Club and went on to play 79 league games including representing South Australia in 2015 registering 24 disposals.
+After a two-year stint in the WAFL, where Motlop played state representative football in 2013 against Victoria and registered 28 disposals, he went back to the SANFL where he continued his career at North Adelaide and went on to play 79 league games including representing South Australia in 2015, registering 24 disposals.

-During Motlop’s time at NAFC, he came 4th in 2014 in the clubs best and fairest and went on to win the Club Champion in 2015.
-In 2018 Motlop signed with the Glenelg Football Club, where he has played until the end of the 2021 season.
+During Motlop’s time at North Adelaide, he came fourth in the club's best and fairest in 2014 and went on to win their Club Champion award in 2015.
+In 2018, Motlop signed with Glenelg, where has played until the end of the 2021 season.